particle-iot/docs/src/content/tutorials/developer-tools/workbench.md

 ### Debugging (3rd-generation)

+_Note: There are a handful of limitation around debugging 3rd-generation hardware.
+Please [see below](#disabling-mesh-networking-and-bluetooth) for details._

 For this tutorial, you'll use the [TinkerBreak source](/assets/files/eclipse-debug/tinkerbreak.cpp).
 This is the same application used in the [Eclipse Debug Tutorial](/support/particle-tools-faq/eclipse-debug/).
 As you'll see, this is way easier in Workbench!

 - You'll need two USB connections to your computer: Your device, connected by a micro USB cable, and the Particle debugger, either directly plugged into a USB A port, or into a USB A extension cable.
 The Particle Debugger also needs to connect to your device using the included ribbon cable as described in the [Particle Debugger](/datasheets/accessories/mesh-accessories/#debugger) documentation.